In the medical industry, there’s no room for error.

 ISO Certified & CFR Compliant

-There are many nuances to creating a medical device that meets industry standards, and Kaysun is ISO 13485:2003-certified and CFR 820-compliant.
+There are many nuances to creating a medical device that meets industry standards, and Kaysun is ISO 13485:2016-certified and CFR 820-compliant.
 Our engineering department is full of plastics experts who can help you identify a medical-grade plastic with the best physical properties for your project, like being lightweight, strong, and resistant to chemicals and other natural contaminants.
-We also take great pride in our medical manufacturing facilities, including our impeccable clean room.
+We also take great pride in our medical manufacturing facilities, including our clean room capabilities.
 In 2015, we even expanded our facilities specifically to ensure we had the most robust medical manufacturing capabilities possible.

 When it comes to medical devices and equipment, we know the needs of OEMs may change drastically from project to project — whether it’s making a handheld heart monitor or dialysis machine, each project presents its own challenges.
 As a speciality injection molder, we can adapt to meet your needs as they grow, investing in additional equipment if needed to deliver the best end result possible.
 In addition, we have highly skilled engineers in-house to make tooling adjustments, saving you time and money.

 In-House Assembly and Secondary Operations

 Once your plastic component is finished, we have the ability to do additional assembly work in-house.
 If you need metal inserts added after a component is molded, for example, our team can take care of that for you.
 We also offer a robust line of secondary services such as welding, heat staking, and overmolding for soft grip of handheld devices.
 This full-service approach means OEMs can consolidate vendors and streamline the production timeline of their medical devices/products.

 Scientific Molding Experts